BUMUN 2021 High School Conference Information

 How Much Will it Cost?

 Our goal always has been and remains to make it easy for any school to attend.
-For this unusual conference format, we are eliminating per-student delegate fees, and instead offering three tiers of school enrollment: $100 for up to 10 delegates; $200 for up to 20 delegates; $300 for up to 30 delegates.
+This year, we again offer three tiers of school enrollment: $300 for up to 10 delegates, $500 for up to 20, and $650 up to 30.
+Additional delegates over 30 will be $20 each.

 STUDENTS: if your school does not have a Model UN club, you may still attend!
 Any group of four students may form a delegation.
 Please contact us for details on registration as an independent student group!